matthinz/fed-pay-stub-extractor/README.md

 I couldn't figure out how.

+## This is a bad idea.
+How do I know the numbers this thing generates match reality?

+fed-pay-stub-extractor attempts to sum up all your deductions, subtract them from your gross pay, and check that the net pay it calculates matches what it found in the PDF.
+This hopefully gives you a little confidence?
+I don't know, man.
+Don't use this.

 ### You should simply use a large language model to extract all this information.

 That's not a question.
 Also, I found in my testing that local LLMs weren't _quite_ good enough to get "correct" data out of these PDFs and I didn't really feel like turning my pay stubs into training data for API-based models.